Version: v0.8.0 - Beta. We welcome contributors & feedback.

 Sessions

-The Session module has secure defaults and flash data.
+The Session module is built with secure defaults and has methods for common tasks like setting fire-and-forget flash data.

 $cartKey = 'shoppingCart'